Dixie's Opinion about Fonts

 Both fonts and typefaces are usually defined as a design for a set of characters.
 Dixie understands why it is so easy to mix them up as most of us humans do.
 If you consider this distinction important, then remember that typeface represents one aspect of a font, and a font is the combination of typeface and other qualities, such as size, weight, italics, spacing, etc.

-On the other hand, these two words are so close in meaning that as Dixie says we can easily put up with not knowing that Times Roman is a typeface, and not font.
+On the other hand, these two words are so close in meaning that as Dixie says we can easily put up with not knowing that Times Roman (or Calibri, or even Wingdings) is a typeface, and not font.

 Serif versus Sans-Serif